DevopsProjects05/Sample-E-Commerce-Project/Docker-Trivy/Readme.md

 # Automating Docker Image Security Scanning with Jenkins and Trivy

 This project demonstrates how to automate vulnerability scanning of Docker images using Trivy integrated with Jenkins.
 It includes steps to configure an EC2 instance, install prerequisites, set up Jenkins, and create a pipeline to build Docker images, scan them with Trivy, and archive the reports.
+Additionally, the pipeline deploys the secure image using NGINX to serve the application to end users.

 ---

 ## Features
 - **Automated Docker Builds**: Jenkins automates the creation of Docker images.
 - **Vulnerability Scanning**: Trivy scans Docker images for vulnerabilities and generates reports.
+- **Secure Deployment**: The pipeline deploys the secure Docker image using NGINX.
 - **Email Notifications**: Developers are notified of scan results via email.
 - **Artifact Archival**: Trivy reports are archived in Jenkins for easy access.

 ![](/Docker-Trivy/Docker-Trivy.jpg)

 ## Setup Instructions

-### 1. Create an EC2 Instance
+## **1. Create EC2 Instances**

-- Launch an Amazon EC2 instance with minimal configuration (e.g., t2.medium).
-- Use Amazon Linux 2 as the operating system.
+1. Launch two **Amazon Linux EC2 instances** with the following specifications:
+   - **Instance Type**: `t2.medium`
+   - **Security Group**:
+     - Port 22 (SSH)
+     - Port 8080 (Jenkins)

 ### 2. Install Prerequisites
 #### a.
 Connect to the Instance
 - Use SSH to connect:
   ```bash
   ssh -i your-key.pem ec2-user@<instance-ip>
   ```

 #### b.
 Update the System
 - Update the system packages:
   ```bash
   sudo yum update -y
   ```

 #### c.
 Install Git
 - Install Git for source code management:
   ```bash
   sudo yum install git -y
   ```

 #### d.
 Install Docker
 1. Install Docker:
    ```bash
    sudo yum install docker -y